 Based on previous works by Kramer-Schadt et al. (2004, 2005, 2011), we built a spatially-explicit individual-based model (SE-IBM) to simulate lynx populations dynamics and dispersal, while accounting for the risk of lynx-vehicle collisions and lynx habitat preferences.
-A SE-IBM is an IBM where individual responses to behavioral rules are constrained by environmental characteristics.
-Our lynx SE-IBM is made of four components (Appendix A).
-The first component represents the impact of road network on lynx survival via predicted collision probabilities.
-The second component represents the impact of land cover on lynx space use with the definition of different lynx habitat types.
-These first two components are spatial layers influencing the behavioral rules followed by simulated lynx individuals.
-The third component represents the initial lynx populations made of lynx individual’s location and characteristics used to launch the SE-IBM.
+An SE-IBM is an IBM where individual responses to behavioral rules are constrained by environmental characteristics.
+Our lynx SE-IBM is made of four components (Fig. 2) for which the complete description is available in Appendix A. The first component represents the impact of the road network on lynx survival.
+Hereby, the “collision layer” (Fig. A.1) represents lynx-vehicle lethal collision probabilities and is based on a collision model.
+The second component represents the impact of land cover on lynx space use with a habitat model yielding a “habitat layer” (Fig. A.2) and showing the distribution of the different lynx habitat types.
+These two spatial layers influence the behavioral rules followed by the simulated lynx individuals.
+The third component represents the initial lynx populations made of lynx individual’s location (Fig. A.3) and characteristics (e.g., age, sex).
 The fourth component details all SE-IBM rules including lynx demography, dispersal movement and territory establishment.
-A complete description of the four model components is available in Appendix A. , and the SE-IBM structure following the Overview, Design concepts, and Details (ODD) protocol (Grimm et al., 2006, 2010) is provided in Appendix B.
+The four components were combined to create an SE-IBM and simulate lynx populations.
+The initial lynx populations are the starting individuals created at the beginning of the simulation.
+Simulated individuals are either resident (i.e., established with a territory) or dispersers (Fig. A.4).
+Dispersing lynx move through the landscape, driven by a preference towards certain habitat types defined by the “habitat layer”, a constant direction and their memory (Fig. A.5).
+Dispersers can die with a fixed annual mortality probability or from vehicle collisions (additive spatial mortality), defined using the “collision layer”.
+When arriving at a new location, dispersers look for a territory (Fig. A.6).
+Females need a large area of good quality habitat to establish, whereas male establishment is driven by the presence of available resident females.
+A female resident may reproduce if there is a resident male available nearby.
+Residents may also die with a fixed mortality or by vehicle collision.
+This sequence represents one year and is repeated with the updated individuals (e.g., newborns added, dead individuals removed, individuals at different locations, new residents) as long as desired.
+A complete description of the SE-IBM structure and processes following the Overview, Design concepts, and Details (ODD) protocol (Grimm et al., 2006, 2010) is provided in Appendix B. The full list of model parameters with their values is also provided in Appendix B (Table B.1).
+We calibrated parameters to better fit the model to our studied populations.
+We also performed a sensitivity analysis to evaluate the changes in the main results following the changes in parameter values.
+Full details on model calibration, sensitivity analysis and validation are available in Appendix C.